Bayesian semiparametric modelling of phase-varying point processes: Application: tracking phase variation of annual peak temperatures

 \section{Application: tracking phase variation of annual peak temperatures}

 We now showcase how our method can be used for tracking the phase variation of annual peak temperatures, that is, temperatures above or below a threshold.
 Peaks of temperature are related with a variety of hazardous events---including heat-related mortality, destruction of crops, wildfires---and have a direct impact on a wealth of economic decisions---such as demand for fuel and electricity.
 A better understanding of the variation of the regularity of these peaks is thus of the utmost importance from an applied perspective.
 A main target of our analysis will be on assessing the variation of the onset of temperature peaks, as well as quantifying how atypical is a certain year's pattern of such peaks.
-Our analysis has points of contact with the subject of shifts in seasonal cycles (e.g. late start of spring, or growing seasons), which is of wide interest in biology and climatology \citep[e.g.][]{menzel1999, schwartz2006}.
-To illustrate how the method can be used for such purpose we gathered data from ``\emph{National Centers for Environmental Information of National Oceanic and Atmospheric Administration (NOAA)}'' (\texttt{https://www.climate.gov/}), that consist of average daily air temperatures (in $^\circ$F, rounded to the nearest integer) of Santiago (Chile) from April, 1990 to March, 2017.
+Our analysis has points of contact with the subject of shifts in seasonal cycles (e.g., late start of spring, or growing seasons), which is of wide interest in biology and climatology \citep[e.g.,][]{menzel1999, schwartz2006}.
+To illustrate how the method can be used for such purpose we gathered data from ``\emph{National Centers for Environmental Information of National Oceanic and Atmospheric Administration (NOAA)}'' (https://www.ncdc.noaa.gov/), that consist of average daily air temperatures (in $^\circ$F, rounded to the nearest integer) of Santiago (Chile) from April, 1990 to March, 2017.
 Let $\widetilde{x}_{i, j}$ be the temperature on day $i$, year $j$.
 Below, we focus on the point processes of annual peaks over threshold, $\{\widetilde{x}_{i, j}^+ \geq u_j^+\}$, and annual peaks below threshold, $\{\widetilde{x}_{i, j}^- \leq u_j^-\}$; in practice we set the thresholds $u_j^+$ and $u_j^-$ using the 95\% and 5\% quantiles of temperature over year $j$, and this results in $m_1^+, \dots, m_n^+$ and $m_1^-, \dots, m_n^-$ ranging from 19 to 32.
-Appendix~\ref{Appendix:App} includes a sensitivity analysis based on the 97.5\% and 2.5\% quantiles; the main empirical findings are tantamount to the ones presented here.
-In Fig.~\ref{fig:pp} we present the point processes of interest along with the corresponding warping functions for peaks above the threshold ($T_j^+$) and peaks below the threshold ($T_j^-$).
+The supplementary material includes a sensitivity analysis based on the 97.5\% and 2.5\% quantiles; the main empirical findings are tantamount to the ones presented here.
+In Figure~\ref{fig:pp} we present the point processes of interest along with the corresponding warping functions for peaks above the threshold ($T_j^+$) and peaks below the threshold ($T_j^-$).
 For the analysis of annual peaks over threshold, we fully support the warping functions between the minimum and maximum times corresponding to the pooled exceedances above the threshold; we proceed analogously for the analysis of annual peaks below the threshold.
+Here the interest is on the highest and lowest temperatures per year, which is tantamount to considering a fixed threshold per year (i.e.~$u_j^+$ and $u_j^-$).
+Yet the analysis can be easily extended to the situation where the goal is on modeling conditionally high/low temperates (i.e.~taking into account seasonal variation) via a time-varying threshold that can be obtained, for example, via quantile regression \citep{koenker2005}.